 Consider using mirrored doors on a closet to make a bedroom feel and look larger.
 They’re also useful when you’re getting dressed each morning.

 Add a deep frame to a mirror and put it on one wall.
 For extra storage, you can stash jewelry, watches, perfume bottles or other small items inside the frame.

 Use a mirror as a headboard for a single or twin bed, or hang two matching mirrors a little distance apart and let them serve as a headboard for a king or queen bed.

 If you have space, hang identical vanity mirrors over a bathroom vanity.
 Use sconces between or above them for lighting.
 Illuminate a long vanity with a single mirror and an attractive light fixture above it.

 Consider a medicine cabinet with a mirrored door if you’re short on wall space.
 A medicine cabinet is also a good option in bathrooms with sinks that lack vanity storage.

 For an elegant, classic look, choose a mirror with beveled edges for your bathroom.
 Try a simple, unframed mirror if your interior design is minimalistic.
-For a contemporary bath, use a vessel sink and hang a mirror in a burnished bronze or other metallic-looking frame over it.
+For a contemporary bath, use a vessel sink and hang a mirror in a burnished bronze or another metallic-looking frame over it.